openedx-unsupported/configuration/README.md

 flexible, way for anyone to stand up an instance of Open edX that is fully configured and ready-to-go.

+Before getting started, please look at the [Open EdX Deployment options](https://open.edx.org/deployment-options), to see which method for deploying OpenEdX is right for you.

 Building the platform takes place in two phases:

 * Infrastructure provisioning